 Difference between Black Box Vs White Vs Grey Box Testing

 Black box testing is a type of software testing in which the functionality of the software is not known.
 The testing is done without the internal knowledge of the products.
 It is also called Functional testing.
-Black-box testing focuses on software’s external attributes and behaviour.
-This type of testing looks at an application’s software expected behaviour from the user’s point of view.
+Black-box testing focuses on software’s external attributes and behavior.
+This type of testing looks at an application’s software’s expected behavior from the user’s point of view.

 2. White Box Testing :

 White-box testing or glass-box testing is a software testing technique that tests the software by using the knowledge of internal data structures, physical logic flow, and architecture at the level of source code.
 This testing works by looking at testing from the developer’s point of view.
 This testing is also known as glass box testing, clear box testing, structural testing, or non-functional testing.

 Gray Box Testing is a combination of the Black Box Testing technique and the White Box Testing technique in software testing.
 The gray-box testing involves inputs and outputs of a program for the testing purpose but test design is tested by using the information about the code.
 Gray-box testing is well suited for web application testing because it factors in a high-level design environment and the inter-operability conditions.

 |S. No.||Black Box Testing||Gray Box Testing||White Box Testing|